-However, keeping accounts is a legal obligation, and a must for your management.
+However, bookkeeping is a legal obligation and a must for your management.

 Accounting rules and procedures are essential for monitoring and measuring the growth and economic results of your business.

 And indeed, clear accounting allows you to manage your business correctly.

-It helps you to make the most judicious choices, according to the economic situation, because the slightest decision you make must be based on real facts and genuine figures.
+It helps you make the most judicious choices, according to the economic situation, because the slightest decision you make must be based on real facts and genuine figures.

 Accounting information must be perfectly established because the stakes are high.

 If you are not comfortable with numbers, you must surround yourself with professionals from the outset.
 They will help you draw up budgets, follow your expenses' evolution, and balance your results to make your business sustainable.

 However, please note: if your company has a turnover of more than CHF 100'000.- per year, you must declare yourself to the VAT authorities and draw up quarterly or half-yearly accounts.

-Furthermore, as soon as you start your activity, remember to keep all the invoices, even if they are made shortly before the creation of the company.
+Furthermore, as soon as you start your activity, remember to keep all the invoices, even if they are made shortly before the formation of the company.

-You will find it is essential to keep a regular bookkeeping throughout the year: each year, you will have to close the accounts, preparing a balance sheet and a profit and loss account.
+You will find it is essential to keep regular bookkeeping throughout the year: each year, you will have to close the accounts, preparing a balance sheet and a profit and loss statement.
 No information should be omitted or left to chance.
 Always keep in mind that accuracy is your watchword!
-It should also be noted that limited companies will have to draw up an accounting appendix to complete the profit and loss account.
-Finally, once you have completed this closing, you must draw up your tax return.
+It should also be noted that limited companies will have to draw up an accounting appendix to complete the P&L. Finally, once you have completed this closing, you must file your tax return.

 True, there are many accounting formalities.
 And even if there is a lot of information to remember, you will see that you are not alone in managing everything.
-You can easily turn to turnkey solutions that help you with this management, and which will allow you to relieve yourself of certain burdens and devote more time to your business!
+You can easily turn to turnkey solutions that help you with this management, allowing you to relieve yourself of certain burdens and devote more time to your business!